When the 2020 lockdown occurred, live events took a pause, but live streaming saw an opportunity.

 Twitch is a community-driven platform, so it’s important to approach your video marketing efforts with an understanding of the platform’s culture and the preferences of its users.
 On-platform, long-form, unscripted content is the name of the game, and allows streamers to nurture their audiences more intimately in real-time.

 For brands, partnering with the right creator can widen brand awareness in a way that is authentic to audiences.
-To support relationships between brands and streamers, Twitch has implemented various ways for streamers to engage with partner and affiliate programs that allow streamers to monetize their content through various ads, subscriptions, and donations.
+To support relationships between brands and streamers, Twitch has implemented various ways for streamers to engage with partner and affiliate programs.
+These allow streamers to monetize their content through various ads, subscriptions, and donations.

 Twitch is ripe for advertising, and developing engaging content and having a consistently engaged audience can generate new leads for any creator or brand.